ryantzr1/ValueMeshLive/README.md

 # ValueMesh - Transforming Professional Networking

 ValueMesh is designed to be a structured, personalized solution for professional networking.
 It's not about who has the most connections; it's about understanding the value that each connection can bring to your career or business.
+Try it now at https://value-mesh.vercel.app/

 # What ValueMesh Can Do:
 Personalized Networking: ValueMesh allows users to sort, filter, and add connections based on specific criteria, making their network more meaningful and efficient.